dylan-slack/TalkToModel/README.md

 ## Quick Links

 - Check out the [arXiv TalkToModel paper](https://arxiv.org/abs/2207.04154) ✨
-- We are hosting a [demo of TalkToModel](https://nlp.ics.uci.edu/talk-to-healthcare-model/) on the diabetes prediction task [note, our UCI NLP server seems to have crashes.
-Working on fixing this!] 🚀
+- We are hosting a [demo of TalkToModel](https://nlp.ics.uci.edu/talk-to-healthcare-model/) on the diabetes prediction task 🚀

 If you found this work useful, please cite us!